kakopappa/arduino-esp8266-alexa-wemo-switch/README.md

 Box
 =======

-I wanted to build a cheap swich that can be controlled by Amazon Alexa by emulating a delkin device.
+I just wanted to build a cheap switch that can be controlled by Amazon Alexa by emulating a delkin device.

-1. Using WeMos D1-mini
-2. SonOff
+You can do this using WeMos D1-mini + Relay or use SonOff

-Using WeMos D1-mini
+Using WeMos D1-mini + Relay
 =======

 1. WeMos D1-mini ($4.00)  http://www.aliexpress.com/store/product/D1-mini-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/1331105_32529101036.html